Some notes on swift .framework

 - Apple claims that it’s best to use less than 6 .frameworks in your app.
 Or else compile time may suffer (I doubt this statement is still valid in new versions of XCode)

 - Dynamic frameworks supported after ios 8 on iOS.
-Dynamic frameworks are linked form your app, static frameworks are included in the app.
+Dynamic frameworks are linked from your app, static frameworks are included in the app.